-You can link many different types of content to a showcase hotspot.
+You can link many different types of content to a hotspot, including:

 - Documents (.pdf, .docx, .xlsx, .pptx)

-- Create a new hotspot, or click to highlight the pre-existing hotspot you want to add content to.
+- Create a new hotspot, or click to highlight a pre-existing hotspot that you want to link to something else.

-- If not a URL or submenu, you will be prompted to select your file(s) from the file library, or upload them via the file picker.
+- Unless you're adding a URL, you'll be prompted to select your file(s) from the file library or upload them via the file picker.

-You can also use sms: and tel: in the same fashion with phone numbers, but be aware this will only work when viewing the showcase on phones!
+You can use 'sms:' and 'tel:' in the same fashion before phone numbers, but be aware this will only work when viewing the presentation on phones!

 Links to other apps

-You can also get a URL to trigger the opening of another app installed on the device.
+You can also get a URL to trigger another app installed on the device opening.
 We have another article about this practice specifically.

 If you're feeling advanced, you can also add HTML5 content to a hotspot.
 More details are here.